-As a designer, I am interested in building bridges between the sciences and the arts to facilitate the understanding of the world within and around us.
+As a designer, I am interested in building bridges between sciences, art and technology in cultural venues to facilitate the understanding of the world within and around us.

 My work has been published in leading international journals and conferences on the fields of museums, scientific research, and art.
-I have developed informal science education exhibitions and programs for institutions such as the Florida Museum, the NASA Florida Space Grant Consortium and Telefónica Talentum Schools, have co-founded the award winning design studio ODDS, and have been featured in both radio and television.
-Finally, I am an expert on multilingual communication in informal education settings such as museums.
+Among other efforts, I have developed exhibitions and programs for institutions such as the Florida Museum, the NASA Florida Space Grant Consortium and Telefónica Talentum Schools, have co-founded the award winning design studio ODDS, and have been featured in both radio and television.
+Finally, I am an expert on multilingual communication in cultural settings such as museums.